 Assistant Dean for Research, Innovation, and Arts and Culture, Assistant Professor Dr. Pachaya Akkapram, facilitated the focus group discussion, which covered four key areas: analyzing the strengths and limitations of cultural festivals, understanding the roles and challenges faced by festival organizers, exploring the body of knowledge in fine arts and related disciplines, and integrating artistic principles with management and marketing strategies.

-The brainstorming session brought together representatives and practitioners from cultural festivals across the Northeastern region.
+The brainstorming session gathered festival representatives and practitioners from across the Northeastern region.
 Participants included officials from the Khon Kaen Provincial Cultural Office, the Creative Economy Agency (CEA Khon Kaen), the Khon Kaen Provincial Cultural Council, the Thailand Convention & Exhibition Bureau (TCEB), the Prayoon for Art Foundation, the College of Local Administration at Khon Kaen University, Ban Phai Municipality, the Northeastern Arts and Culture Media Network, the Jum Baan Chiang Group from Udon Thani, the Sakon Hed Group from Sakon Nakhon, and Sinsai Model Co., Ltd. (a social enterprise).

-This activity is a crucial step in developing the “Cultural Festival Innovator” curriculum, designed to meet the needs of all stakeholders.
-It aims to promote the value of cultural capital, facilitating communication and creating sustainable value from local cultures.
+This activity is a crucial step in developing the “Cultural Festival Innovator” curriculum, designed to meet stakeholder needs.
+It promotes cultural capital, strengthens communication, and creates sustainable value from local cultures.